DarkScarbo/Mod-3-Project---My-Wedding-Website/README.md

 ## Wedding Website
 This is a wedding Webpage in which you can know all the plans for the different events that it includes.
-As a guest, you can confirm you assitence to the wedding and leave a message.
+As a guest, you can confirm you assistance to the wedding and leave a message.

 ## Motivation
-This is the third proyect for the Flatiron School Software Engineering bootcamp.
+This is the third project for the Flatiron School Software Engineering bootcamp.
 The basic requirements for this project are:

 1. Build a Single Page Application (**SPA**).
 2. Have the frontend built with HTML, CSS, and JavaScript.